 In Illinois, a Public Access Counselor is part of the Public Access Bureau (PAC) in the Attorney General's Office.
 The PAC has the authority to review requests for documents under the state's freedom of information act (FOIA) and determine whether those documents should have been produced.
 The PAC also has the authority to determine whether a public body has violated the state's Open Meetings Act.
 As part of this work, PAC has subpoena power, may issue advisory opinions to guide public bodies, may issue binding opinions in FOIA disputes and may sue to enforce binding opinions.
+5 ILL.
+COMP.
+STAT.
+140 / 9-9.5 (2022); 5 ILL.
+COMP.
+STAT.
+120 / 3-3.5 (2022).

 In Massachusetts, individuals who allege a violation of open government statutes must first file a complaint with the public body alleged to have committed the violation.
 The public body has fourteen business days from the date of receipt to review the complainant's allegations, take remedial action if appropriate, notify the complainant of the remedial action, and forward a copy of the complaint and its response, including a description of any remedial action taken, to the Attorney General's Office.
 After this step, a complainant seeking further review of the complaint by the Division of Open Government must file the complaint with the Attorney General, who will review the complaint and the public body's response.
+Mass.
+Gen. Laws. ch.
+940, § 29.05 (2022).

-In Rhode Island, an open government unit within the Attorney General's office investigates complaints against public bodies in for alleged violations of open government statutes, issues findings, and files lawsuits to enforce the statutes when appropriate.
+In Rhode Island, an open government unit within the Attorney General's office investigates complaints against public bodies for alleged violations of open government statutes, issues findings, and files lawsuits to enforce the statutes when appropriate.
+38 R.I.
+Gen. Laws § 38-2-8 (2022); 42 R.I.
+Gen. Laws § 42-46-8 (2022).